Impressions and Links

 More Humboldt University Hallways:

 When constructing a mind, what are the basic materials, structures and blueprints a young child has to work with?
 Are most of the structures already in place, with children merely working to embellish them?
-Such a view might describe a strong innate core hypothesis (Spelke et al., 1994).
+Such a view might describe a strong innate core hypothesis (Spelke et al., 1994).a) Shimon Ulman started the symbosia with the talk ''From simple innate biasis to more complex concepts''.

 ...